dataCobra/hugo-vitae/README.md

 ## Installation

+### Stable

+Download the latest stable release.
+It's available as `.zip` or `.tar.gz`.
+Decompress it into your `themes/` folder.

+### Development

 change your current work directory into the root directory of your hugo site and clone the repository:

 ```sh